veit/python-basics-tutorial/docs/types/none.rst

 ====

-In addition to the standard types such as :doc:`strings/index` and :doc:`numbers`, Python has a special data type that defines a single special data object called ``None``.
+In addition to the standard types such as :doc:`strings/index` and :doc:`numbers/index`, Python has a special data type that defines a single special data object called ``None``.
 As the name suggests, ``None`` is used to represent an empty value.
 It appears in various forms in Python.

 ``None`` is often useful in everyday Python programming as a placeholder to indicate a data structure where meaningful data can eventually be found, even if